Party of Free Change: Demise

-Cazimir defected to Iliescu's Social Democratic Party (PSD) later that year, and in the elections of September the party's vote share fell to 0.1%, resulting in it losing its single seat in Chamber.
-Interviewed in 2010, Cazimir suggested that his move to the PSD was a continuation of PLS goals.
-Cornișteanu, who succeeded him as ad-interim president, argues that Cazimir "betrayed" the party statues, and notes that he was listed as an "abandoned member".
-The PLS was ultimately disbanded in 1996 when new rules required that any party should have at least 10,000 members, or, according to Cornișteanu, when it could no longer support itself financially.
-However, Cazimir claims, the PLS was undissolvable and still technically existed by 2010, because its statutory clauses encouraged all members to join other parties.
+The PLS–PSD continuity was highlighted by journalist Dumitru Tinu, who attended the PSD conference of January 1997, where he reported hearing Cazimir "free-changing clowning" (clovnerii liber-schimbiste), played out in front of a new public.
+Both Pruteanu and Cazimir were elected as PSD parliamentarians in November 2000, but found themselves taking opposite sides on issues such as linguistic protectionism.
+In discussing the issue, Pruteanu noted that Cazimir was still flippant, a man of derizoriu liber-schimbist ("paltry free-change").
+A rump PLS had continued to exist for part of that interval.
+Cornișteanu, who succeeded Cazimir as ad-interim president, argues that he had "betrayed" the party statues, and notes that he was consequently listed as an "abandoned member".
+The group was ultimately disbanded in 1996 when new rules required that any party should have at least 10,000 members, or, according to Cornișteanu, when it could no longer support itself financially.
+Despite publishing a history of the party in 1998, when he was referred to as its "ex-president", Cazimir viewed the PLS as undissolvable.
+According to him, it still technically existed by 2010, because its own statutory clauses encouraged all members to join other parties.